grnet/baas/README.md

 ### Build instructions for Windows

 I. Cygwin installation and setup
-    1. Download Cygwin setup.exe from https://www.cygwin.com/setup-x86_64.exe
+    1. Download Cygwin setup.exe from https://www.cygwin.com/setup-x86_64.exe in this directory.
-        Important: Place the setup file in the same directory as the installation scripts.
     2. Execute install.bat
-        This will install Cygwin and prerequisite packages under .\build.
+        This will install Cygwin and prerequisite packages under .\build\cygwin.
         It will also download and install python-lockfile, duplicity and python-swiftclient.

 II.
 Node.js
     1. Install Node.js from https://nodejs.org/en/